Skip to content

 co2 * (((temp_c + 273.15) * 1013.25) / (pressure * 298.15))

-When combining multiple time series using arithmetic operators, it's important to understand the matching rules.
+When combining multiple time series using arithmetic operators, you need to understand the matching rules.
 Otherwise, the query may fail or produce incorrect results.
-The basic matching rules are simple:
+The basics of matching rules are simple:

-• The PromQL engine strips the metric name from all time series on both the left and right sides but retains the labels;
+• The PromQL engine strips the metric names from all time series on both sides but retains the labels;

 • For each time series on the left, the PromQL engine searches for the corresponding time series with the same label set on the right, applies the operation to each data point, and returns the resulting time series with the same label set.
 If there is no match, the time series is removed from the result.

-Matching rules can be enhanced with ignoring, on, group_left, and group_right modifiers.
-Although the use of these modifiers is somewhat complex, they are not needed in most cases.
+The matching rules can be enhanced with ignoring, on, group_left, and group_right modifiers.
+Although the use of these modifiers is complex, they are not needed in most cases.

 PromQL Comparison Operators